ychan05/money-for-masterminds/docs/DesignDoc.md

 ### Enhancements

+Money for Masterminds implements the addition of a password to the log-in.
+This increases the security of our application and ensures users only have access to their own accounts.

 Money for Masterminds implements a 'riddles' enhancement.
 This creates an extra step in the log-in phase for users that prompts them with a difficult riddle, increasing security for the website.
 If the user correctly answers the riddle (in addition to their username and password), only then can they access the website.
 Managers are also able to create and edit riddles to their liking sos they can better secure their page.

 ## Application Domain